Combined Pill: The FPA Guide

 Talk to your healthcare professional.
 You may need to miss any planned breaks or inactive pills or use other contraception for a short time.

 If you don’t want to get pregnant, it’s best to stop taking the pill at the end of a pack (not including any inactive pills).
+Use another method of contraception as soon as you stop the pill.

 If you want to get pregnant, aim to start pre-pregnancy care – such as taking folic acid and vitamin D, and stopping smoking and drinking alcohol – before you stop using the pill.
 Ask your healthcare professional for advice or see tommys.org/pregnancy-information